gocardless/sample-legacy-rails-app/README.md

 Once you have the app running with `rails server` and tunneling set up with `localtunnel` (make sure you verify that by navigating to the URL that `localtunnel` gives back to you) navigate to the "Web hooks" tab under the Developer section in GoCardless Sandbox.
+Make sure that the Webhook URL is the same you got back from `localtunnel` with an added `/gocardless/webhook` at the end, i.e `http://3u5q.localtunnel.com/gocardless/webhook`, otherwise it does not work.
 There should be a button for sending a test webhook.
 Click that, select `Bill` as the object type and click `Fire webhook`.

 The data from Webhook is accessible in the `webhook` endpoint in `app/controllers/gocardless_controller.rb` in the `webhook_data` variable.